-The Mission of the Appalachian Women’s Museum is to gather, preserve, and share the stories of the women of Southern Appalachia.
+The Mission of the Appalachian Women’s Museum is to gather, preserve, and share the stories of Southern Appalachian women past, present, and future.

 Cherokee Women of Southern Appalachia

-Our exhibit honoring Cherokee Women of South Appalachia is growing.
-This exhibit, made possible by a grant from the Cherokee Preservation Foundation, showcases Cherokee Women and their many accomplishments and contributions within the Eastern Band and western Carolina.
+Our exhibit honoring Cherokee Women of South Appalachia is open.
+This exhibit, made possible by a grant from the Cherokee Preservation Foundation, showcases Cherokee Women and their many accomplishments and contributions within the Eastern Band and western North Carolina.

 Ordinary Women Leading Extraordinary Lives